From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion

 TENNESSEE DISTILLERS GUILD

-The Tennessee Distillers Guild said on Tuesday it asked the state's governor and legislature for relief to offset the blow from suspending tours, canceling large events and ceasing production due to the coronavirus.
+The Tennessee Distillers Guild said on Tuesday it asked the state's governor and legislature for relief to offset the blow from suspending tours, cancelling large events and ceasing production due to the coronavirus.

 The guild asked for immediate temporary relief for distilling, brewing and hospitality industries from payroll, gallonage and liquor by the drink taxes, though it did not specify how much aid it sought.